puppetlabs/puppet-docs/source/pe/3.7/razor_brokertypes.markdown

       description: "The locally unique name for this node."
       required: true
     server:
-      description: "The puppet master server to request configurations from."
+      description: "The Puppet master server to request configurations from."
       required: true
     environment:
       description: "On agent nodes, the environment to request configuration in."